 Why did you decide to self-publish?

 Many aspiring authors, like myself, are drawn to self-publishing because of its rapid expansion in the publishing sector.
 I decided to self-publish because I was fed up with the usual publishing process.
 To have my first and second books published the old-fashioned way, I scoured the literary world for an agent and publisher.
-It was time-consuming, especially after receiving a slew of rejection letters and inquiries.
-Let’s face it; it might take years or never be published in the usual manner.
+It was time-consuming, especially after receiving rejection letters and inquiries.
+In the traditional sense, it might take a long time or not be published at all.
 Writing, developing your book cover, advertising, marketing, and distributing a self-published book might be a lot of effort, but all subsidiary rights and any income generated from the book allow me to be in charge of everything.

 How did you start writing?

-After reading Hans Christiansen and Grimm’s Fairy Tales when I was twelve, I have always been a fan of fantasy fiction.
-Perhaps I was simply engrossed in the process of reading them over and over again for some reason.
-Fantastical fiction has never crossed my mind before.
-Except for when I was in high school, I’d never done any creative writing before.
-Who would have guessed that one day I would try my hand at being a writer?
+Since reading Hans Christiansen and Grimm’s Fairy Tales when I was twelve, I have always loved fantasy fiction.
+Perhaps I was simply engrossed in reading them over and over again for some reason.
+I’d never really considered diving into the world of fantasy before.
+Writing creatively was not something I did in high school.
+Who would have guessed that one day I would try my hand at writing?
 Learning to write has been an awe-inspiring and amazing experience for me.
-There is so much I have yet to discover, and every day is a new experience.
+There is so much I have yet to discover, and every day is an exciting experience.

 What genre would you say you write?

 For years, those heartwarming Hallmark movies about falling in love and having a happy ending have had a special place in my heart.
-I had never read a romance novel until a few years back, when I picked up Jennifer Crusie’s Maybe This Time at the doctor’s office.
+I had never read a romance novel until a few years back when I picked up Jennifer Crusie’s Maybe This Time at the doctor’s office.
 It made me realize that I, too, am a romantic at heart, so I penned my first romance.
-To keep things interesting while still being heartwarming, I aimed to make the series more focused on the desire and the struggle to achieve it than on the resolution.
+I tried to keep the series more focused on the desire and the struggle to achieve it than on the resolution.
+This was to keep things interesting while still being heartwarming.
 As a result, the Spoiled Brats Book Series was created.

-Finally, I found that I enjoy crafting short stories as well.
+Finally, I enjoyed crafting short stories.
 Daydreaming is a favorite pastime of mine.
-Mrs. Millionaire’s persona was born in a dream I had.
+Mrs. Millionaire’s persona was born in a dream.
 Matilde “Tilly” Jane Parker was based on my mother, and I used her real name, Matilde.
 Vedasto, the character I created, is named after my father, whom I idolized growing up.
 So, “Write what you know” has some merit after all.

 What are your tips for someone who is just starting out and wants to get their work published?

-As a fellow aspiring author who is still learning the ins and outs of self-publishing, I urge you not to allow rejection to get to you.
+As a fellow aspiring author who is still learning the ins and outs of self-publishing, I urge you not to let rejection get to you.
 You can’t stop writing, so don’t give up on yourself.
-Every bit of advice should be heeded, no matter how little or inconsequential it may seem.
-Keep in mind that a bad review isn’t necessarily a bad thing.
+Every bit of advice should be heeded, no matter how small or inconsequential it seems.
+Keep in mind that even a negative review isn’t necessarily bad.
 We all feel the same way, and you are not alone.
-Even well-known writers receive a staggering number of one-star reviews.
-Learn from the bad comments and apply them to improve your writing.
-I understand how it feels to receive negative feedback on the work we put our sweat and blood into.
+Even well-known writers receive staggering one-star reviews.
+Learn from the poor comments and apply them to improve your writing.
+Negative feedback on the work we put our heart and soul into is painful.
 You can’t, however, please everyone.
 Positive reviews balance negative comments, so don’t take it personally.
-Move on and keep doing what we enjoy.
+Move on and keep doing what you enjoy.
 That’s what I did!

 What authors, or books have influenced you?